 To add an order form in your website, where customers can create shipments without logging in, you can adapt this PHP example.

-To integrate shipment tracking and client registration/login in your website, use the Settings/Integrations menu, then copy and adapt the links and forms there.
+To integrate shipment tracking and client registration/login in your courier company website, use the Settings/Integrations menu, then copy and adapt the links and forms there.

 Each instance of the CurierManager app may have its own base URL.
 The generic api url is: